Santeenee/async-javascript/NOTES.md

 this is solved letting the browser handle the request of data while your code is doing stuff, then, when the data is fetched, a callback function is called and it finishes what the original function wanted to do. kinda.

-"Start something now & finish it later"
+> Start something now & finish it later

 ---